 Who are the Haratin?

-Besides, the federal government does not recognise the Haratin as full citizens and makes it incredibly difficult for them to obtain national ID cards, which in turn prevents them from being able to access schools through normal channels.
+Besides, the government does not recognise the Haratin as full citizens and makes it incredibly difficult for them to obtain ID cards, which in turn prevents them from being able to access schools through normal channels.
 Consequentially, many Haratin women and children are poorly educated and illiterate.

 How can we help them?

 Providing former slaves with an education has proven to be one of the most efficient ways to fight slavery in Mauritania.
 Because, even if slaves are released or manage to escape, the lack of economic opportunities and the ongoing social discrimination often force them to go back to their masters.
 That's why the fight against slavery in Mauritania has to touch on the most fundamental of needs: To provide alternative economic opportunities for people born into slavery - especially women and children.